tokeh/bdd_tutorial/README.md

   this.bookSearch.addNewBook(title, author, published);
 }
 ```
+The Serenity report can be found under __/target/site/serenity/index.html__

 ###Cucumber with Scala
 Features are written in *Gherkin* and stored in *.feature* files.
 Gherkin uses the BDD *Given-When-Then* pattern: